 Last night, while working through my 100+K of photos which I am re-editing, I came across this shot.

 It was shot while driving 100 km/hour down a highway in Japan to a snowboarding event.

 The speed at which we were travelling, mixed with the snowflakes whizzing by from the dumping snow against the backdrop of snow-covered trees, creates a natural texture I had failed to see until diving into the texture in photography.

 I don’t know exactly what it is, but I love this shot.

-Maybe it’s the black and white that makes the texture pop, which I will discuss in my video.
+Maybe the black and white make the texture pop, which I will discuss in my video.

 It’s so simple yet naturally grainy.